Have you recently booked a ticket to visit Korea in the Spring? Congratulations! You’ve made a wise decision, and you are in for a treat.

-Spring in Korea is almost defined by the cherry blossom, and this festival is undoubtable one of Korea’s most popular festivals.
+Spring in Korea is almost defined by the cherry blossom, and this festival is undoubtedly one of Korea’s most popular festivals.
 People will travel the length of the country, and even from abroad, to take pictures in front of the most photogenic trees during the cherry blossom.
 The beautiful blooms on Cherry Blossom trees make Korea famous all over the world, so it’s no wonder that this festival is one of the most popular springtime festivals in the country.

-Although the cherry blossom only lasts in each location for a very short time, its spread from south to north takes around a month or so.
+Although the cherry blossom only lasts in each location for a very short period of time, its spread from south to north takes around a month or so.
 Therefore, you will have several opportunities to enjoy the festival, so you don’t have to worry too much about timing your trip perfectly as long as you’ll be in Korea at some point in April.

 In Seoul, there is a large cherry blossom festival on Yeouido (Yeongdeungpo Yeouido Spring Flower Festival – 영등포 여의도 봄꽃축제).
 If you want to take some great pictures but want to avoid the crowds, then there are plenty of other spots around Seoul where you can take some great pictures without dealing with the chaos that comes along with navigating a large city festival.
 University campuses such as Kyunghee University in northern Seoul are usually quieter and less crowded than Yeouido.

 Seoul Lotus Lantern Festival – 연등회

 The Seoul Lotus Lantern Festival takes place in spring to coincide with Buddha’s birthday.
-Although Buddha’s birthday falls on May 14th, the actual lantern parade occurs the week before on May 7th.
+Although Buddha’s birthday falls on May 14th, the actual lantern parade occurs two weeks before on April 28th.
 In the evening, thousands of people walk along Jong-ro, a major street in central Seoul, each holding a lantern and creating a magnificent site to behold for passerby.

-If you don’t have the chance to see the parade for yourself, then try and visit Jogyesa temple or Cheongye stream during the week to see the paper lanterns on display.
+If you don’t have the chance to see the parade for yourself, then try and visit Jogyesa temple or Cheongye stream during the week to see the paper lanterns on display after the fact.
 More details can be found on the festival website.

 Jindo Miracle Sea Road Festival – 진도 신비의바닷길축제

 Jindo is a long way from most major cities, so while you visit the festival, make sure that you take the chance to explore the rest of the island.
 Jindo is famous for the extremely loyal Jindo breed of dogs.
 It is famous also for the battle of Myeongnyang among lovers of Korean history, where Admiral Yi Sun-Shin defeated the Japanese navy against the odds.
 Jindo’s countryside charm and way of life can be a refreshing change from the bustle of the large cities in Korea, and with its rich history, there is plenty to do if you choose to check out the area while you are spending time in Korea.

 Boseong Green Tea Festival – 보성 다향제